clemson-cal/vapor/README.md

 of a multi-dimensional index in the buffer.

 Unlike arrays from other numeric libraries, including numpy, arrays in Vapor can have a non-zero starting index.
-This changes the semantics of inserting the values of one array into another, often for the better, and is also favorable in dealing with global arrays and domain decomposition.
+This simplifies the semantics of inserting the values of one array into another, and is also favorable in dealing with global arrays and domain decomposition.
+For example, if `a` covers the 1d index space (0, 100) and `b` covers (1, 99), then the array `a.insert(b)` has the values of `a` at the endpoints, and the values of `b` on the interior.
+Array subsets are created by indexing an array like this:
-For example, if `a` covers the 1d index space (0, 100) and `b` covers (1, 99),
+`a[subspace]` where for example, `subspace = a.space().constract(2)`.
+If `a`
-then the array `a.insert(b)` has the values of `a` at the endpoints, and the values of `b` on the interior.
+had a starting index of 0, then the array `a[subspace]` would have a starting index of 2.

 In-place array modifications are modeled using a paradigm inspired by Jax.
 If a is an array, the construct `a = a.at(space).map(f)` will map only the elements inside the index space through the function `f`, leaving the other values unchanged.
+The array `a.at(space).map(f)` has the same index space as `a`.

 #### Executors